pavan161617/player_reid_project/README.md

-# ⚽ Player Re-Identification from Single Video Feed
+# ⚽ AI-Powered Player Re-Identification in Sports Video
+> Real-time Multi-Player Tracking & Re-ID from a Single Static Camera Feed

-This project implements **real-time player tracking and re-identification** using a 15-second soccer video.
-It ensures that each player maintains a **consistent ID**, even when they leave and re-enter the camera frame.
-The solution combines a fine-tuned **YOLOv11 object detection model** with the **Deep SORT** tracking algorithm.
+This project enables **real-time player detection, tracking, and re-identification** in a soccer video using a custom-trained **YOLOv11 model** and the **Deep SORT** tracking algorithm.
+It ensures that players who leave and re-enter the frame are consistently assigned the same ID.

 ---

-## 🧠 Problem Statement

-> **Objective**: Track and re-identify players in a single video feed such that players who go out of frame and return are consistently assigned the same ID.
+## 🚀 Project Overview

+- 🎯 **Goal**: Assign consistent player IDs across frames, even after temporary disappearance.
+- 🧠 **Tech Stack**: YOLOv11 (object detection) + Deep SORT (tracking with re-ID).
+- 📦 **Input**: 15-second soccer video.
+- 📽️ **Output**: Processed video with bounding boxes and player IDs.

 ---